AndresRCA/Flask-Pizzeria/README.md

 2. Rename the .env.example file to .env and configure it with the appropriate values.

+3. Run `npm install` to install all node dependencies and run `npm run build` to generate static files to be served.

-3. Create the initial database running the following instructions in the python interpreter.
+4. Create the initial database running the following instructions in the python interpreter.
 ```
 >>> from dotenv import load_dotenv
 >>> load_dotenv()